middyjs/middy/websites/middy.js.org/src/routes/docs/middlewares/http-json-body-parser/+page.md

 ---

 This middleware automatically parses HTTP requests with a JSON body and converts the body into an object.
-Also handles gracefully broken JSON as _Unsupported Media Type_ (415 errors) if used in combination with `httpErrorHandler`.
+Broken or malformed JSON is handled gracefully as an _Unprocessable Entity_ (422 error), while a non-JSON `Content-Type` is reported as _Unsupported Media Type_ (415 error), if used in combination with `httpErrorHandler`.

 It can also be used in combination with validator as a prior step to normalize the